Table of Contents

 The overhanging beam in which a certain portion of the beam is extended beyond the support at both ends is known as a double overhanging beam.

-The load applied on the hanging portion is safely transferred to the support(i.e hinge or roller) by equivalent bending moment.
+The load applied on the hanging portion is safely transferred to the support(i.e hinge or roller) by an equivalent bending moment.

-For example; a balcony that is being extended from the framed structure on both front and back or left and right.
+Example: a balcony that is being extended from the framed structure on both front and back or left and right.

-3. Properties of Overhanging Beam
+c.
+Properties of Overhanging Beam

 3. It should be durable and sound.